 - Let rest 5-10 minutes before cutting into.
 We love serving this in tacos or pork belly ramen!

 - *Internal Temp: you can definitely go higher than 165!
 I wouldn’t go much higher than about 205 or so (at which point it might be more like pulled pork).
 But that is totally up to you!
 Use an internal meat thermometer to keep track of the temp.

 - Seasoning option: I also love combining – 1 tsp kosher salt, 1/4 teaspoon ground black pepper, 1/4 teaspoon coriander and a little bit of fennel seed (crushed if you want) in a small bowl and then season the pork belly.

 - Overnight Rub: you can definitely skip this step, but it will just be more flavorful if you do it.

 - Foil: I add in the foil at the end when we turn up the temp to help keep those lovely juices in for the last little bit.
 By this time, the pork belly should already have soaked up that smokey flavor and this helps make it so it isn’t too soft.

 - Sear: there is the option to sear the fat side of the pork belly after you are done cooking.
 This can be done in a cast iron skillet, under the broiler or even on a grill.

 - Serve the next day: pork belly can be even more amazing the next day.
 Simply let cool and then wrap isn foil, tightly, for the next day.
-Then slice and sear in a cast iron skillet before serving.
+Then slice into strips or bite sized pieces (about 1 inch cubes) and sear in a cast iron skillet before serving.